mcnultyj/JS13k---Dottie/README.md

   Use Left, Up, and Right buttons to move.
 Press "R" to restart.

 Game Created With:
-  HTML, CSS, and JS created with Web Maker (https://webmaker.app) Game Art developed using conditional formatting in Google Sheets
+  HTML, CSS, and JS created with Web Maker (https://webmaker.app) and Atom (https://atom.io/) Game Art developed using conditional formatting in Google Sheets